A classification result for eternal mean convex flows of finite total curvature type: Proof of theorem

-We first claim there indeed must be bridges connecting at least some of these sheets where $R$ is large enough, corresponding to where the curvature concentrates in the limit -- it isn't immediate there should be any despite $M_t$ being connected because we are in the noncompact case and so apriori where the sheets ``connect/wrap around'' could tend to spatial infinity in the backwards limit, and also where the curvature concentrates there could just be ``pimples'' instead of actual bridges.
+\textbf{Subclaim 1: there must be "bridges" joining sheets.} We first claim there indeed must be bridges connecting at least some of these sheets where $R$ is large enough, corresponding to where the curvature concentrates in the limit -- it isn't immediate there should be any despite $M_t$ being connected because we are in the noncompact case and so a priori where the sheets ``connect/wrap around'' could tend to spatial infinity in the backwards limit, and also where the curvature concentrates there could just be ``pimples'' instead of actual bridges.
 More precisely what we are claiming is that if $R$ is sufficiently large there are a finite (nonempty) set of balls $B(p_1(s_i), r_1(s_i)), \ldots B(p_{N(s_i)}(s_i), r_{N(s_i)}(s_i))$ in $B(0,R)$ for which ($M_{s_i} \cap B(0,R)) \setminus \{ \cup_{j = 1}^{N(s_i)} B(p_j(s_i), r_j(s_i)) \}$ is a union of $m(s_i)$ disjoint smooth manifolds with boundary, that $M_{s_i} \cap B(0,R)$ has $1 \leq c < m(s_i)$ connected components, and the maximum radius of the balls above tends to zero as $s_i \to -\infty$.
 Here by $N(s_i)$ and $m(s_i)$ we denote the number of balls $N(s_i)$ and number of sheets $m(s_i)$ respectively.
 These numbers must eventually stabilize by the choice of sequence, but imaginably it could be the case that $m(s_i) \neq m$ for $s_i$ relatively positive. $ $